tmirkovic/node-finereact/README.md

 Demo Page
 ============

-  There's a demo page ([ live here](http://finereacdemo-env.gcmvhsg2s3.us-east-1.elasticbeanstalk.com/) ) that gives the user a simple interface to create commands and send them to a server running Finereact.
+  There's a demo page ([ live here](http://finereacdemo-env.gcmvhsg2s3.us-east-1.elasticbeanstalk.com/) ) that gives the user a simple interface to create commands and send them to a server running Fineract.

   To run the demo locally

     npm run demo
+   You can access the Fineract instance through a Mifos frontend [here](https://13.250.150.80 )

 Tests
 ============